Professional practice

 - Offshore litigation

 James has a particular interest in offshore litigation.
-He has been called to the Bar of the Eastern Caribbean Supreme Court in the BVI, has been admitted ad hoc as an advocate in the Isle of Man and has been granted limited admission in the Cayman Islands.
-He has also assisted with proceedings being heard in St Christopher and Nevis, Singapore and Hong Kong.
+He has been called to the Bar of the Eastern Caribbean Supreme Court in the BVI, has been admitted ad hoc as an advocate in the Isle of Man and has been granted limited admission in the Cayman Islands and Anguilla.
+He has also assisted with proceedings being heard in Nevis, Singapore and Hong Kong.

 He is ranked by both Chambers & Partners and the Legal 500 for his offshore work.
-Comments include “very responsive and clear, he has the trust of the client” and “incredibly hard-working and has a very fast turnaround on his work and an extraordinary intellect”.
+Comments include “James is extremely cerebral and strategic”.

 Examples of instructions in offshore proceedings include:

-- Yao Juan v Kwok Kin Kwok (BVI): acted for the claimant in her appeal to the Privy Council, following the decision by the Eastern Caribbean Court of Appeal to overturn the BVI Commercial Court’s judgment in her favour (which had appointed a liquidator due to unfairly prejudicial conduct by Madam Kwok).
+- Yao Juan v Kwok Kin Kwok (BVI and Eastern Caribbean Court of Appeal): acted for the claimant in preparing her appeal to the Privy Council, following the decision by the Eastern Caribbean Court of Appeal to overturn the BVI Commercial Court’s judgment in her favour.
 James also appeared (as lead advocate) for Madam Juan in her successful appeal to the Eastern Caribbean Court of Appeal relating to the irrecoverability of costs of foreign lawyers under the Legal Profession Act, 2015 (BVIHCMAP2018/0042, 1 June 2021).

-- Barclays Bank v Saad Investment Co Ltd (Cayman Islands): acting for Barclays Bank in proceedings in the Cayman Islands under an accreting strike option where there are competing proprietary claims arising out of the alleged Al Gosaibi Group fraud.
+- Barclays Bank v Saad Investment Co Ltd (Cayman Islands): acting for Barclays Bank in proceedings in the Cayman Islands arising out of the competing proprietary claims to assets following the Al Gosaibi Group fraud.
 James has been granted limited admission to practise in the Cayman Islands and appeared (alone) for the Bank in obtaining permission to commence proceedings against two investment vehicles.

 - Bitel LLC v Kyrgyz Mobile Tel (Isle of Man): acted (with Graham Dunning KC) for the claimants, subsidiaries of Russia’s largest mobile telephone company, in respect of a claim before the High Court of the Isle of Man for in excess of US$800 million, arising out of the alleged misappropriation of a Kyrgyz telecoms company through corrupt court proceedings and asset laundering.
 James has conducted interlocutory hearings alone (including obtaining an order for disclosure of documents said to be subject to Swiss banking secrecy laws and resisting an application for disclosure of documents held by a parent company).
 The dispute settled part-way through a 10 week trial.